Céline Buckens

 Céline Buckens (born 9 August 1996) is a Belgian-British actress.
 After appearing in the film War Horse (2011), she went on to play Mia MacDonald in the Netflix series Free Rein (2017–2019) and Sophie Mercer in the Cinemax series Warrior (2020).
 For her performance in the BBC drama Showtrial (2021), she was nominated for a British Academy Television Award and an International Emmy Award.
-She has also starred in the Paramount+ drama The Ex-Wife (2022–present), The Castaways (2023) and Suspect (2024).
+She also starred in the Paramount+ series The Ex-Wife (2022–2025) and The Castaways (2023), and the Channel 4 series Suspect (2024).

 Early life and education

 Buckens was born on 9 August 1996 in Brussels and moved to England at a young age, where she grew up in Kensington, London.
 Her parents worked as an academic and a fund manager.

 Buckens attended Thomas's London Day School and St Mary's, Ascot.
 She then studied history at the London School of Economics and Political Science.
 She appeared in Free Rein while completing her course.
 She was also a debutante at the Bal des débutantes in Paris.